Harry-Chen/thu-learn-lib/README.md

 // get course calendar
 const calendar = await helper.getCalendar('20191001', '20191201');

-// logout if you want, the cookie jar will be cleared in Node const logoutSuccess = await helper.logout();
 ```

 According to security strategies (CORS, CORB) of browsers, you might need to run the code in the page context of `https://learn2018.tsinghua.edu.cn` and `https://id.tsinghua.edu.cn`.
 The simplest way is to run the code as a browser extension.